Broadening Target Distributions for Accelerated Diffusion Models via a Novel Analysis Approach: Preliminaries of DDPM

-The goal of DDPM is to generate samples approximately from the data distribution $Q_0$.
+The goal of the reverse sampling process is to generate samples approximately from the data distribution $Q_0$.
 We first draw the latent variable at time $T$ from a Gaussian distribution: $x_T \sim \calN(0,I_d) =: P_T$.
-Then, to achieve effective sampling, each forward step is approximated by a reverse sampling step.
+Then, to achieve effective sampling, each forward step is approximated by a reverse sampling step, in which the \textit{mean} matches the posterior mean of $Q_{t-1|t}$.
 Define